Drenight/MIT6.824/FTVM_notes.md

 # 3. Practical Implementation of FT

 ## 3.1 Starting FT VMs
+what is the mechanism for starting a backup VM?

+- needs?
-- apply to start a backup, and restart a VM after failure
+  - can be apply to start a backup, and restart a VM after failure

-- be useable for a running primary VM in arbitrary state
+  - useable for a running primary VM in arbitrary state

-FT VMotion
+by using **FT VMotion**, modified from VM's Vmotion

+- feature?
-- clone a VM to a remote host rather than migrating it
+  - clone a VM to a remote host
   - set up a logging channel, souce->primary, destination-> new backup

 ## 3.2 Managing the logging channel
+basic running logic of buffer in logging channel?
 > The contents of the primary’s log buffer are flushed out to the logging channel as soon as possible, and log entries are read into the backup’s log buffer from the logging channel as soon as they arrive

-## 3.3 Operation on FT VMs
-The only operation that can be done independently on the primary and backup VMs is VMotion, which VMotion them to other hosts.
+## 3.4 Implementation Issues for Disk IOs
+bounce buffer?

+Bounce buffer, a cheaper way to avoid non-de page access, comparing with MMU protections on pages
+- a temporary buffer, same size as the memory being accessed by a disk operation
+- a disk read operation is modified to read the specified data to the bounce buffer, and the data is copied to guest memory only as the IO completion is delivered
+- a disk write, data sent first copied to the bounce buffer, and the disk write is modified to write data from the bounce buffer

+> Q: How do Section 3.4's bounce buffers help avoid races?

+>A: The problem arises when a network packet or requested disk block arrives at the primary and needs to be copied into the primary's memory.
+Without FT, the relevant hardware copies the data into memory while software is executing.
+Guest instructions could read that memory during the DMA; depending on exact timing, the guest might see or not see the DMA'd data (this is the race).
+It would be bad if the primary and backup both did this, but due to slight timing differences one read just after the DMA and the other just before.
+In that case they would diverge.

+>FT avoids this problem by not copying into guest memory while the primary or backup is executing.
+FT first copies the network packet or disk block into a private "bounce buffer" that the primary cannot access.
+When this first copy completes, the FT hypervisor interrupts the primary so that it is not executing.
+FT records the point at which it interrupted the primary (as with any interrupt).
+Then FT copies the bounce buffer into the primary's memory, and after that allows the primary to continue executing.
+FT sends the data to the backup on the log channel.
+The backup's FT interrupts the backup at the **same instruction as the primary was interrupted** , copies the data into the backup's memory while the backup is into executing, and then resumes the backup.

+why?
+Cause one more buffer makes sure primary and backup will write/read at the exact same time point, look the bold words upside.